poi-bundler/examples/examples/with-react-native-web/README.md

 # React Native for Web example

 This example shows how to use [react-native-web](https://github.com/necolas/react-native-web) which allows you to develop React components for native and web without rewriting existing code.
+It is used by [Twitter](https://mobile.twitter.com), [Uber](https://www.youtube.com/watch?v=RV9rxrNIxnY) etc.

 ## Details